AxeIG/portfolio/README.md

 Grade Received: B+

 A scene constructed using the OpenGL graphics API created for my year 2 Graphics Programming module.
-The scene consists of :
+The scene consists of:
 Two rendered models that react to a spinning light source that cast shadows.

 A procedurally generated cylinder that holds a transparable case holding a rendered model.
 The display case spins around clockwise.

 A mirror that reflects the displayed model.

 A plane spinning around the scene holding an interchengable camera position